OpenReferralUK/human-services/README.md

 Open Community work is testing data capture software, de-duplication of merged data and how easily the data can be consumed by applications.

-##The standard
+## The standard

 The OpenReferral schema defines a structure for human services data.
-We extend the schema to support richer data where prior work indicates it is needed.
-We constrain the resultant schema by means of an application profile which says what fields are recommended for English use and what external vocabularies to reference.
+We *extend* the schema to support richer data where prior work indicates it is needed.
+We *constrain* the resultant schema by means of an *application profile* which says what fields are recommended for English use and what external vocabularies to reference.

-XXXXXXXXXXXXXXXXXX
 ![Schema extension and constraint](https://github.com/esd-org-uk/human-services/blob/master/Resources/SchemaExtensionAndConstraint.png)

 For the LGA/DCMS Loneliness project application profile, these resources describe the schema: